 - No contract monthly payments: All the major carriers offer plans that require little or no up-front payment.
 Instead, you’ll pay off the full price of your phone over 24 months.

-- Pros: Nearly $0 due upfront (you’ll still have to pay the taxes when you sign), no 2-year contract, no additional cost to upgrade, smaller device fee.
+- Pros: Nearly $0 due upfront (you’ll still have to pay the taxes when you sign), no two-year contract, no additional cost to upgrade, smaller device fee.

 - Cons: You have to pay the full price of your phone.

 Some carriers, like Sprint, also offer leasing programs, where you pay less than the whole amount of the phone you’re leasing over the course of 12 months and get an immediate upgrade to a new phone when it comes out.
 The leasing program is for iPhone lovers who need the latest and greatest iPhone each year, but Sprint also offers the same plan for other smartphones from Samsung and other big-name devices.
-You can read more about leasing here and see how it works here.
+Learn more about the different leasing programs offered by T-Mobile, Verizon, and AT&T by following the links.

 Get a quote from service provider